 "Sadist," Mitilda said.
 "But no, it's not the only way.
 Look, either of you could outrun me quite easily if you just took your armor off.
 So do that, and then I'll come with you without causing any more trouble because running away would just be a waste of time.
-If you insist on having my hands chained, I can and will make things difficult for you.
-Just take the easy way out and let me come with my hands free."
+If you insist on having my hands chained, I can and will make things difficult for you."

 "Fine," the female guard said.
 She looked at the man.
 "We'll make her regret this when we get to our destination."

 Mitilda wondered along the several-hour journey if she actually could have escaped.
 The guards were faster than her, but she could cast magic darkness or telekinese dirt into their faces to blind them.
 And could she telekinese herself to go faster?
 She hadn't even thought to try that during the chase of last night.
 But she would still probably die if she got away.
 There was nowhere to go, except the possibility of sneaking back into her native city, but that required her to be powerful enough to telekinese herself over the wall, and she thought she was still pretty far off from that.
 She also wondered if she actually had a chance to assassinate the king here.
 She was under the impression she would be seeing him in person, and while she couldn't directly use heat magic to scald him to death, she could throw heavy objects at him or something.
 And running away risked that chance - the guards would probably just kill her if she made a nuisance of herself and failed to escape.
 Also, if her plan to assassinate the king didn't work out and he decided to have her thrown in prison, she thought she stood a chance of escaping with the help of magic.
 Also maybe a chance of meeting Hobart?
 That hadn't occurred to her before.
 So she actually decided not to try to run away.